MJHR89/my-slack-welcome-bot/README.md

   the message in the datastore.
 In this step you can add it as a step and pass the arguments (message, channel, author), in step 3 branch we're going to define it and implement it.
+- Add your workflow to the manifest definition.

 ## Step 2: Initialize the Datastore